a-e/grinder-webtest/docs/index.rst

 testing, it became necessary to find an alternative method for running the scenarios it recorded.

-Fiddler can export a session in Visual Studio ``.webtest`` format, but Grinder has no native support for this.
+Fiddler can export sessions in Visual Studio ``.webtest`` format, but Grinder has no native support for this.
 Hence, this module was developed, to allow transparent execution of these files as part of a load test.
 Since the ``.webtest`` format is plain-text XML, it's possible to extend it to allow